GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/09.581-590/01.My-Hope-Is-Built-on-Nothing-Less/docs.md

 ---
+title: |
-title: 581.
-My Hope Is Built on Nothing Less
+    581. My Hope Is Built on Nothing Less - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 581.
+My Hope Is Built on Nothing Less.
+My hope is built on nothing less Than Jesus' blood and righteousness.
+I dare not trust the sweetest frame, But wholly lean on Jesus' name.
+CHORUS: On Christ the solid rock I stand; All other ground is sinking sand, All other ground is sinking sand.
+    keywords:  |
-    keywords: Church Hymnal, My Hope Is Built on Nothing Less, My hope is built on nothing less  , On Christ, the solid Rock, I stand
+        Church Hymnal 1941, adventhymnals, advent hymnals, My Hope Is Built on Nothing Less, My hope is built on nothing less  .
+On Christ the solid rock I stand;
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 581. MY HOPE IS BUILT ON NOTHING LESS
+####  Church Hymnal 1941,

 ```txt
 1.